 - Latency: Must wait for the transportation to complete.
 No real-time capabilities to query the MongoDB database directly.

-BI Connector and OBDC Drivers
+MongoDB Connector for BI and OBDC Drivers for MongoDB Analytics

 - Use your existing BI tool.